ibuddieat/zk_libcod/doc/added_dvars.md

   * `sv_isLookingAtOnDemand`
     * Type: Boolean
     * Default: False
-    * Effect: Enable this if you expect only a few calls (less than one per player per server frame) to the stock `IsLookingAt` script method during runtime, to improve server performance.
+    * Effect: Enable this if you expect only a few calls (less than one per player per server frame) to the stock `IsLookingAt` script method during runtime, to reduce server load.
   * `sv_kickGamestateLimitedClients`
     * Type: Boolean
     * Default: True